 You are honest, dependable and reliable and any key personnel have not been subject to any civil or criminal proceedings;

 You must nominate at least three staff members to fulfil the immigration-related roles in your organisation: An Authorising Officer, a Key Contact and a Level 1 User;

 You are capable of carrying out your sponsor duties and evidencing your compliance in an appropriate timeframe and manner;

-If you are applying under Tier 2 (General), you can offer genuine employment that meets the Tier 2 (General) skill level and appropriate rates of pay.
+You can offer genuine employment that meets the Skilled Worker requirements and appropriate rates of pay.

 They will undertake a genuineness approach to the role that is being filled by the foreign national migrant, on how it fits within your organisation as a whole.

 The application process

 You will complete an online licence application and provide supporting documentation, which must be provided within five days of the initial application.

 Once you have applied online for your licence, you must send the following documents:

 The submission sheet, signed and dated by your authorising officer (all pages must be sent)